arthursb2016/ui-scaler/README.md

 1. Has 8kb
 2. Runs once the document is ready
-3. Adds a window resize event listener that updates the HTML tag font-size based on the screen resolution and browser font-size
+3. Adds a window resize event listener that updates the HTML element font-size, based on the screen resolution, and the browser font-size
 4. Optionally, adds styles transformation logic that convert pixel values to rem values (see how to activate below)

 Notice your app HTML font-size to be different in each screen resolution

-All properties with **rem values** will respond and adjust accordingly the HTML font-size change on different resolutions
+All properties with **rem values** will respond, and adjust accordingly

-Font size styles take in consideration the user browser font-size definition
+Font-size styles take in consideration the user browser font-size definition, so we have a web accessible compliant solution

 ## Options